The design for this case is outdated, since a newer version of the keyboard. This article still exists for archival purposes.

 One of the main goals of the Georgi is to be low profile.
 As such, it doesn’t ship with a case: The general idea being that it’s sturdy enough for what it is.
 And while that’s definitely true, some people do prefer their keyboards in an enclosure: there are less exposed bits so it’s friendlier to handle.

-To that end, Jeremy Bernhardt of gBoards asked me to design a case that keeps the low profile characteristic of the Georgi.
+To that end, Jane Bernhardt of gBoards asked me to design a case that keeps the low profile characteristic of the Georgi.

 I added a straight edge to the top of the board so it’s easier to carry: less edges mean it won’t snag on things as easily.
 The corners of the case are filleted generously for easier handling, including the corners near the USB and TRRS jacks.